-Subject Code Subject Name Credits A Allotted Total ST-304 PRACTICAL Theory Practical 4 51-304 4 7 Course Objective and computers.2.
-To do the Prac3.
-To know about different practical problems manually through calculate actical problems related to semester - III papers.
-It the real life analysis.
-It is agriculture problems using statistical tools.
-Course Out comes 2.
-Students so research.3.
-Students U cal problems re aspects. ·
+Subject Code Subject Name Credits A Allotted Total ST-304 PRACTICAL Theory Practical 1 51-304 4 4 Course Objective To solve the dit and computers.
+To do the Prac ally through calculators

+To do the Practical problems related to semester - III papers.
+To use the statistical tools in the biological aspects.
+Course Out comes Students can understand the Statical Methos in Economical Views.
+Students solved the Numerical problems related to operations research.
+Students Understand the Life Tables in Demography.
+Students can understand how the statistics use in biological aspects.